berndbischl/rcoco/readme_setup.txt

 C:

+  1) we use the .clangd file in the project root, to configure the the clangd language server useed by vscode mainly used for "-I include paths"

-  1) formatting: we use vscode-clangd it is configured via .clang-format https://clang.llvm.org/docs/ClangFormatStyleOptions.html auto-formatting is done on-save (see settings.json)
+  2) formatting: we use vscode-clangd it is configured via .clang-format https://clang.llvm.org/docs/ClangFormatStyleOptions.html auto-formatting is done on-save (see settings.json)